-Outcome: Parents and families are safe, healthy, and have increased financial security.
+Parents and families are safe, healthy, and have increased financial security.

 - 1. Ensure staff members have appropriate training and supervision and manageable caseloads. - 2.
-Consider ways to hire staff who reflect the cultural and ethnic background of children and families served in the program. - 3.
-Incorporate goals related to family well-being into work plans and strategic planning. - 4.
+Incorporate goals related to family well-being into work plans and strategic planning. - 3.
 Develop relationships with community members and community organizations that support families' interests and needs.

-- 5. Develop knowledge of relationship building that is grounded in cross-cultural responsiveness and strengths-based perspectives. - 6.
-Encourage staff to have a written plan for continued professional growth and development that includes family engagement. - 7.
-Reflect on daily practice and personal experience to increase self-awareness and effective relationship building with families. - 8.
-Develop knowledge of professional ethics around confidentiality, boundaries and self-determination. - 9.
-Gain knowledge about mental health, child development and a variety of parenting practices, including unique ways to engage fathers. - 10.
-Develop knowledge and skill in supporting families around financial literacy and financial stability. - 11.
+- 4. Develop knowledge of relationship building that is grounded in cross-cultural responsiveness and strengths-based perspectives. - 5.
+Reflect on daily practice and personal experience to increase self-awareness and effective relationship building with families. - 6.
+Develop knowledge of professional ethics around confidentiality, boundaries and self-determination. - 7.
+Gain knowledge about mental health, child development and a variety of parenting practices, including unique ways to engage fathers. - 8.
+Develop knowledge and skill in supporting families around financial literacy and financial stability. - 9.
 Develop skill in coordination and collaboration with community partners.

-- 12. Ensure that systems, supports and resources are in place to address professional development, program environment and partnerships related to family well-being. - 13.
-Link families with support systems and resources and conduct purposeful follow-up to determine their effectiveness. - 14.
-Review individual and system-wide family successes, helpful referrals and effective staff practices to evaluate family services. - 15.
-Collect and assemble data on individual families so that programs and schools can review the effectiveness of family services and determine needed services. - 16.
+- 10. Ensure that systems, supports and resources are in place to address professional development, program environment and partnerships related to family well-being. - 11.
+Link families with support systems and resources and conduct purposeful follow-up to determine their effectiveness. - 12.
+Review individual and system-wide family successes, helpful referrals and effective staff practices to evaluate family services. - 13.
+Collect and assemble data on individual families so that programs and schools can review the effectiveness of family services and determine needed services. - 14.
 Consult a mental health professional or counselor with appropriate credentials and experience to be a resource for staff and program needs around family well-being.

-- 17. Promote two-way communications to ensure all ideas are heard and valued. - 18.
-Engage in honest and transparent dialogue with families about their expectations and staff/program objectives. - 19.
-Promote cross-service area teamwork.
+- 15. Promote two-way communications to ensure all ideas are heard and valued. - 16.
+Engage in honest dialogue with families about their expectations and staff/ program objectives. - 17.
+Promote cross-service area teamwork. - 18.
+Encourage understanding of family needs and interests within the community.